RuslanGilyazev/RestaurantMenu/Readme.md

-# .NET CRUD Application Demo - RestaurantMenu
+# .NET 8 - CRUD Application Demo - Restaurant Menu

 This repository contains a demonstration of a simple CRUD (Create, Read, Update, Delete) application showcasing basic functionalities.
 The project includes logging, validation, and test coverage.
 The application is built using .NET 8 and Entity Framework.